History of the Gold Coast Suns

 The Gold Coast Suns is a professional Australian rules football team based on the Gold Coast, Queensland.
 Nicknamed the Suns, the club competes in the Australian Football League and has done so since 2011.

-Beginnings and failed Kangaroos relocation
+Beginnings

+In 1982 a campaign was made by the Gold Coast Australian Football League to have a club based at Surfers Paradise by 1987.
+However, in 1987 the Brisbane Bears, ignoring the advice of its consortia partner the QAFL hastily selected Carrara Stadium as its temporary home ground, thwarting any plans for any local side.

 In early 2007 Gold Coast Mayor Ron Clarke met with then-Australian Football League CEO Andrew Demetriou in a Broadbeach café to discuss the possibility of establishing a professional team on the Gold Coast.
 Demetriou was later quoted as saying it took two cups of coffee before thinking it was a good idea.
 Following the meeting it was announced that the AFL had offered the North Melbourne Football Club a $100 million package to permanently relocate to the Gold Coast.
 With relocation looking likely, James Brayshaw began campaigning for the president position with the slogan 'Keep North at North'.
 On 7 December 2007 the newly appointed Kangaroos chairman James Brayshaw announced the club would not be moving to the Gold Coast and would continue to be based out of Melbourne.